 - Residents of Washington, D.C.

-As Supreme Court Justice Thurgood Marshall wrote, the Hyde amendment was “designed to deprive poor and minority women of the constitutional right to choose abortion.”
-And that’s exactly what this policy does.
+There have been recent federal efforts to also restrict people in immigration detention facilities from accessing abortion with their own funds.
+As Supreme Court Justice Thurgood Marshall wrote, the Hyde amendment was “designed to deprive poor and minority women of the constitutional right to choose abortion,” and that’s exactly what this policy does.

 The Helms Amendment

-Abortion Bans Throughout Pregnancy
+Abortion Bans throughout Pregnancy

 Abortion Procedure Bans